 José Sarria was born December 22, 1923 to an unwed mother who left Colombia and settled in San Francisco.
 After serving in the army in World War II, he attended college in 1949, studying to be a teacher on the GI Bill.
 But when he was arrested for public indecency in the Oak Room, an all-men’s bar in the St. Francis Hotel, his tarnished record prevented him from teaching in schools.

 The story of José Sarria is intimately linked to the Black Cat, a San Francisco Gay bar that featured drag queens as its entertainment.
 When the bar lost its liquor license because of its clientele, its owner, Sol Stoumen, hired an attorney who shifted the focus of the case from sexual immorality to the rights of homosexual people.
 In 1951, the California Supreme Court restored the bar’s liquor license, arguing that despite its reputation, there was no evidence of illegal or immoral conduct on the bar’s premises, a ruling that granted Gay bars in San Francisco greater legal standing as legitimate businesses.

 Sarria began working at the Black Cat as a waiter.
-His high tenor voice, wit, and sense of humor earned him a job as a singer-performer.
+His high tenor voice, wit, and sense of humor earned him a job as a performer.
 He was dubbed “The Nightingale of Montgomery Street” by newspaper columnist Herb Caen, and soon became an important part of the entertainment.
 “I became the Black Cat,” Sarria said in Nan Alamilla Boyd’s book, Wide Open Town.